-As disclosed in Note 5 to our audited consolidated financial statements, on May 12, 2014, the Partnership completed its IPO and issued 9,822,358 common units, As disclosed in Note 5 to our audited consolidated infancial statements, on may 12, 2014, the Partnership completed its IPO and issued 9,822,358 common units.
-9,822,358 subordinated units and 400,913 general partner units.
+(3) On May 12, 2014, the Partnership completed its IPO and issued 9,822,358 common units, 9,822,358 subordinated units and 400,913 general partner units.
 On September 29, 2014, the Partnership completed an equity offering of 4,500,000 common units.
-In connection with the offering, the Partnership issued 91,837 general partner units to its general partner in order for GasLog to retain its 2.0% general partner interest.
-On June 26, 2015, the Partnership completed an equity offering of 7,500,000 common units.
-In connection with the offering, the Partnership issued 153,061 general partner units to its general partner in order for GasLog to retain its 2.0% general partner interest.
-On August 5, 2016, the Partnership completed an equity offering of 2,750,000 common units.
+In connection with the offering, the Partnership issued 91,837 general partner units to its general partner in order for GasLog to retain its 2.0% general partner units to its general partner in order for GasLog to retain its 2.0% general partner units to its general partner in order for GasLog to retain its 2.0% general partner units to its general partner in order for GasLog to retain its 2.0% general partner units to its general partner in order for GasLog to retain its 2.0% general partner interest.
+On June 26, 2015, the Partnership issued 153,061 general partner units to its general partner in order for GasLog to retain its 2.0% general partner interest.
+On August 5, 2016, the Partnership issued 153,061 general partner units.
 In connection with the offering, the Partnership issued 56,122 general partner units to its general partner in order for GasLog to retain its 2.0% general partner interest.
 On January 27, 2017, the Partnership completed an equity offering of 3,750,000 common units.
 In addition, the option to purchase additional units was partially exercised by the underwriter on February 24, 2017, resulting in 120,000 additional units being sold at the same price.
 In connection with the offering, the Partnership issued 78,980 general partner units to its general partner in order for GasLog to retain its 2.0% general partner interest.
-Earnings per unit is presented for the periods in which the units were outstanding.

-On May 15, 2017, the Partnership completed an equity offering of 5,750,000 Series A Cumulative Redeemable Perpetual Fixed to Floating Rate Preference Units (the "Series A Preference Units").
 On May 16, 2017, the subordination period expired, and the 9,822,358 subordinated units held by GasLog converted on a one-for-one basis into common units and now participate pro rata with other common units in distributions for available cash.

-Also on May 16, 2017, GasLog Partners entered into an Equity Distribution Agreement (the "Equity Distribution Agreement") under which the Partnership may, from time to time, raise equity through the ATM Programme having an aggregate offering price of up to \$100.0 million.
+Also, on May 16, 2017, GasLog Partners entered into an Equity Distribution Agreement (the "Equity Distribution Agreement") under which the Partnership may, from time to time, raise equity through the ATM Programme having an aggregate offering price of up to \$100.0 million.
 On November 3, 2017, the Partnership entered into the Amended and Restated Equity Distribution Agreement to increase the size of the ATM Programme from \$100.0 million to \$144.0 million.
-Since the commencement of the ATM Programme through December 31, 2017, GasLog Partners has issued and received payment for a total of 2,737,405 common units.
-In connection with the issuance of common units under the Equity Distribution Agreement during this period, the Partnership also issued 55,866 general partner units to its general partner in order for GasLog to retain its 2.0% general partner interest.
+Since the commencement of the ATM Programme through December 31, 2018, GasLog Partners has issued and received payment for a total of 5,291,304 common units.
+In connection with the issuance of common units under the Equity Distribution Agreement during this period, the Partnership also issued 107,987 general partner units to its general partner in order for GasLog to retain its 2.0% general partner interest.
+Earnings per share is presented for the periods in which the units were outstanding.